HubSpot/hubspot-api-nodejs/sample-apps/limiting-handling-and-retry-app/src/README.md

 })
 ```

-Intent of this sample is to show how to overcome HubSpot API rate limits and show how to use Retry client functionality.
+Intent of this sample is to show how to work with  HubSpot API rate limits and show how to use Retry client functionality.
 Sample shows 5 different ways of configuring hubspot client instance/'s depending of app needs:

 1. One client instance with default bottleneck limiting config.
 Applicable for app's that:
     - use only one client instance